 Religion has always worked hand-in-hand with government.
-Armchair Mutineer believes organized religion is a barbaric tradition that only serves to further divide people.
+Armchair Mutineer believes organized religion is a barbaric tradition that only serves to further divide and subjegate people.
 In fact, for most of history religion was government.
 It has always been a system of control that has masked itself through spiritualism and other superstition, appealing to mankind’s fears and taking advantage of the ignorant and weak.
 Religion attempts to kill the individual by immersing him or her in a meaningless mass of “brothers and sisters” where no single person may stand out … except the religious leader.

 To advance humanity we have to move away from slave ethics and embrace our individual power to impact history.
 A group of people with a strong morality do not need a Big Brother, whether he wear a uniform or a cleric’s robe, to watch over them.